-Exercising in the pool is also a great way to beat the heat and avoid heat related illnesses.
+Exercising in the pool is also a great way to beat the heat and avoid heat-related illnesses.
+Most land-based exercises translate well into the pool; here are a few to get started.

-1) Walk forward, backward, and sideways in waist to chest deep water.
+1) Walk forward, backward, and sideways in waist- to chest-deep water.
 Use a kickboard to increase the resistance.

 2) Squats, lunges, and calf raises are all great functional movements made easier in the pool.

-4) Stretching in the Jacuzzi is a relaxing way to lengthen muscles post activity.
+4) Stretching in the Jacuzzi is a relaxing way to lengthen muscles post-activity.

 Many exercises can be advanced by the use of hand paddles, ankle floats, and increased speed of movement.
 Talk to a physical therapist to see how aquatic exercises can be incorporated into your exercise routine.